borna145/InfectionSim/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability create an issue
+To report a vulnerability create an issue or message me at\
+borna3234#1100